AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

 During testing, we find Waymo to be unique in that the model benefits more from learning the inner representations of the denoised images.
 Therefore, we slightly modify the procedure of Algorithm~\ref{alg:autojoin} after perturbing the batch as follows: 1) one-tenth of the perturbed batch is sampled; 2) for each single perturbed image sampled, two other perturbed images are sampled; and 3) the three images are averaged to form a `fused' image.
 This is different from AugMix as AugMix applies multiple perturbations to a single image.
 We term this alternative procedure \model{}-Fuse.

-Table~\ref{results_waymo_rn50} shows the results on the Waymo dataset using ResNet-50. \model{}-Fuse makes a noticeable impact by outperforming Shen on every test category except for combined MAE.
-We also improve the clean performance over the standard model by 3.24\% MA and 1.93 MAE. \model{} also outperforms AugMix by margins up to 7.14\% MA and 3.41 MAE.
+Table~\ref{results_waymo_rn50} shows the results on the Waymo dataset using ResNet-50. \model{}-Fuse makes a prominent impact by \emph{outperforming Shen on every test category except for combined MAE}.
+We also improve the clean performance over the standard model by \textbf{3.24\% MA and 1.93 MAE}. \model{} also outperforms AugMix by margins up to \textbf{7.14\% MA and 3.41 MAE}.
 These results are significant as for all four datasets, the well-performing robust techniques operate within 1\% MA or 1 MAE.
+While not the focus of this project, we additionally explore \model{}'s effectiveness against gradient-based adversarial examples.
+The results and discussion are provided in Appendix~\ref{app_gradient-based}